agungsujiwo/AutoEjectDiskExternal/README.md

 Script made from Bash,

-detects external disk connected to mac,
+detects external disk connected to Mac OS Sonoma ,

 if there is external disk then it will be ejected/unmounted,